kiraboshi/nexus-core/README.md

 This registers metadata in `core.scheduled_tasks` and calls `cron.schedule` to execute `core.run_scheduled_task(uuid)` on the specified cadence.

+## Monorepo Structure

+This project is organized as a monorepo with the following packages:

+- `packages/core` — Core library providing `CoreSystem`, `CoreNode`, and database abstractions
+- `packages/server` — Fastify HTTP API that emits events via `POST /events` and exposes queue metrics at `GET /metrics`
+- `packages/worker` — Simple worker that consumes events, logs acknowledgements, and (optionally) schedules a heartbeat task
+- `packages/nexus-cli` — Interactive CLI tool for database interrogation using a menu-driven interface

 ## Example Applications

-- `src/apps/server.ts` — Fastify HTTP API that emits events via `POST /events` and exposes queue metrics at `GET /metrics`.
-- `src/apps/worker.ts` — Simple worker that consumes events, logs acknowledgements, and (optionally) schedules a heartbeat task.

 Run them during development: